shivajid/atlas/tutorial/Step1.md

 ![Atlas Home](https://github.com/shivajid/atlas/blob/master/tutorial/images/AtlasHome.png)

 Search
-“Table where name=”MYSQL_DRIVERS$num” ← replace the num to the iteration number.
+“Table where name=”DRIVERS”

 Search Results
 ![Search](https://github.com/shivajid/atlas/blob/master/tutorial/images/Screen%20Shot%202015-07-09%20at%208.59.16%20AM.png)

 Click through and see the details.
 The below link shows the list of attributes and the value.

-The details page has a BUG where it does not show numeric values on the screen.
+Note - The details page has a BUG where it does not show numeric values on the screen.

 ![Details/Attributs](https://github.com/shivajid/atlas/blob/master/tutorial/images/Screen%20Shot%202015-07-09%20at%209.15.12%20AM.png)